LyX: Missing Title When Passing `ignorenonframetext` to Beamer

 • There is no need to change the Math font.

-3. Under Language select Hebrew as the document’s language.
+3. Under Language, select Hebrew as the document’s language.

 That’s basically it.
 You can now write your document and compile it.
-I would suggest saving these settings as default (via “Save as Document Defaults”) or saving it as a template so you won’t need to repeat those steps.
+I would suggest saving these settings as defaults (via “Save as Document Defaults”) or saving the document as a template so you won’t need to repeat these steps.

 Writing in English

-To insert English text in your Hebrew document, you need to change the current language.
+To insert English text into your Hebrew document, you need to change the current language.
 The easiest way to do so is to create a keyboard shortcut for it:

 1. Go to Tools -> Preferences -> Editing -> Shortcuts

-2. Write “language” under “Show key-bindings containing:”.
+2. Type “language” under “Show key-bindings containing:”.

 3. Select “language” under “Cursor, Mouse and Editing Functions” and click “Modify” to set a keyboard shortcut (F12 is traditionally used for this).